Chloroquine or Hydroxychloroquine

 - A lower dose of chloroquine (500 mg once a week) is used for malaria prophylaxis in pregnancy.

-- Dosing/pharmacokinetics/pharmacodynamics: No dosing changes in pregnancy.
+- No dosing changes are necessary for chloroquine or hydroxychloroquine during pregnancy.

-Considerations in Children:
+Considerations in Children

 - Chloroquine and hydroxychloroquine have been used routinely in pediatric populations for the treatment and prevention of malaria and for rheumatologic conditions.